mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

-# Tutorial: Hardware Control - Adding a console controller
+# Tutorial: Hardware Control - Adding a Console Controller

 In order to interact with a board's console, we need to create a console controller.